 - While the water comes to a boil, peel the butternut squash then split down the middle vertically and remove the pulp and seeds from the inside.
 Once cleaned, dice into 1-inch pieces.
 Finely dice the onion and set aside.
 Finely mince the sage.

 - Place the butternut squash in a large heavy bottom saucepan.
 Cover the squash with chicken stock and heat the pan over high heat.
 Bring the mixture to a boil and boil for about 15-20 minutes or until tender.
-You won’t be draining off the chicken stock.
-It will become part of the sauce so don’t worry.
-It will reduce considerably as the squash cooks.

 - Once the salted water has come to a boil, add the rigatoni and cook until al dente based on package instructions.
 Drain the pasta once cooked and coat with a bit of olive oil to avoid sticking.
 Set aside.